moby/moby/docs/articles/systemd.md

 You can also set other environment variables in this file, for example, the `HTTP_PROXY` environment variables described below.

+To modify the ExecStart configuration, specify an empty configuration followed by a new configuration as follows:

+    [Service]
+    ExecStart=
+    ExecStart=/usr/bin/docker -d -H fd:// --bip=172.17.42.1/16

+If you fail to specify an empty configuration, Docker reports an error such as:

+    docker.service has more than one ExecStart= setting, which is only allowed for Type=oneshot services.
+Refusing.

 ### HTTP proxy